microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 Optional.
 String.

-__passphrase__ is used to protect ssh key, which could be empty if users don't have passphrase.
+Used to protect ssh key, which could be empty if users don't have passphrase.

 #### gpuIndices

 Optional.
 String.
 Default: none.

-__gpuIndices__ is used to specify designated GPU devices for NNI, if it is set, only the specified GPU devices are used for NNI trial jobs.
+Used to specify designated GPU devices for NNI, if it is set, only the specified GPU devices are used for NNI trial jobs.
 Single or multiple GPU indices can be specified.
 Multiple GPU indices should be separated with comma (`,`), such as `1` or  `0,1,3`.
 By default, all GPUs available will be used.

 #### maxTrialNumPerGpu

 Optional.
 Integer.
 Default: 99999.

-__maxTrialNumPerGpu__ is used to specify the max concurrency trial number on a GPU device.
+Used to specify the max concurrency trial number on a GPU device.

 #### useActiveGpu

 Optional.
 Bool.
 Default: false.

-__useActiveGpu__ is used to specify whether to use a GPU if there is another process.
+Used to specify whether to use a GPU if there is another process.
 By default, NNI will use the GPU only if there is no other active process in the GPU.
 If __useActiveGpu__ is set to true, NNI will use the GPU regardless of another processes.
 This field is not applicable for NNI on Windows.

 ### kubeflowConfig